learn-co-curriculum/dsc-one-sample-z-test/README.md

 The alternative hypothesis here is that $\mu$ is less than $M$.
 In other situations, you could check for both possibilities of $\mu$ being smaller OR bigger than by checking  $\mu \neq M$.

-Maybe the mentoring results as a lower IQ...
+Maybe the tutoring results as a lower IQ...
 Who knows!

 For now, you'll just check for the **significant increase**, for now, to keep the process simple.